 The area major proposal is initiated by the student, who identifies a full-time faculty member who can serve as the ongoing advisor for the major program.
-A form for declaring an area major or minor is available from the Registrar.
-Initiated by the student after consultation with the advisor (using Degree Plan Form), a program of study is proposed to the chairs of the departments in which coursework will be pursued.
+Together, the student and advisor will complete the area major/minor proposal form, which is available on the Registrar's department page in the portal.
+After consultation with the advisor, a program of study is proposed to the chairs of the departments in which coursework will be pursued.
 Final approval rests with the Academic Policy Committee.
 A student must have attained a cumulative grade point average of at least 2.8 and must complete the approval process by the beginning of the second term of the junior year; exceptions are at the discretion of the Academic Policy Committee.